 - a.
-The SPIRT shall serve as the body responsible for reviewing potential issues related to the new gTLD Program, to conduct analysis utilizing the framework, and to recommend the process/mechanism that should be followed to address the issue (i.e., utilize the Predictability Framework).
+The SPIRT shall serve as the body responsible for reviewing potential issues related to the New gTLD Program, to conduct analysis utilizing the Framework, and to recommend the process/mechanism that should be followed to address the issue (i.e., utilize the Predictability Framework).
 The GNSO Council shall be responsible for oversight of the SPIRT and may review all recommendations of the SPIRT in accordance with the procedures outlined in the GNSO Operating Procedures and Annexes thereto. - b.
 Who can raise an issue to the SPIRT? - Issues forwarded to the SPIRT should be subject to thoughtful analysis and have an impact beyond a single applicant.
-As such, issues can only be forwarded by: - ICANN Board; - ICANN org; or - The GNSO Council - For avoidance of doubt, the SPIRT cannot refer an issue to itself. - Rationale: Although any SO/AC may raise issues regarding the new gTLD Program, the issues must be vetted through one of the above entities in order to be taken up by the SPIRT.
-The reason that other SOs or ACs may not request that an issue be taken up by the SPIRT directly is because: - (a) the SPIRT is under GNSO Supervision, - (b) we want to avoid lobbying efforts to have the SPIRT take up issues, and - (c) nothing herein is intended to serve as a substitute for, or replacement of, the mechanisms set forth in the Bylaws for providing advice to the ICANN Board.
-Rather, the creation of the SPIRT is intended as an additional tool for the ICANN Organization, Board and GNSO to address issues that arise after the approval of the Applicant Guidebook. - c.
-How can each of these Groups forward an issue to the SPIRT? - ICANN Board: By letter from the Chair of the ICANN Board or applicable New gTLD Board Committee; - ICANN Org: By letter from the ICANN CEO and/or his/her designee;
+As such, issues can only be forwarded by: - ICANN Board; - · ICANN org; or - The GNSO Council - For avoidance of doubt, the SPIRT cannot refer an issue to itself. - Rationale: Although any SO/AC may raise issues regarding the New gTLD Program, the issues must be vetted through one of the above entities in order to be taken up by the SPIRT.
+The reason that other SOs or ACs may not request that an issue be taken up by the SPIRT directly is because: - (a) the SPIRT is under GNSO supervision, - (b) we want to avoid lobbying efforts to have the SPIRT take up issues, and - (c) nothing herein is intended to serve as a substitute for, or replacement of, the mechanisms set forth in the ICANN Bylaws for providing advice to the ICANN Board.
+Rather, the creation of the SPIRT is intended as an additional tool for the ICANN organization, Board and GNSO to address issues that arise after the approval of the Applicant Guidebook. - c.
+How can each of these Groups forward an issue to the SPIRT? - ICANN Board: By letter from the Chair of the ICANN Board or applicable New gTLD Board Committee;